Skip to main content

 • Two math courses (either calculus or higher level math beyond calculus) after high school with a minimum of Calculus II in-progress at the point of application.

-• Two lab-based science courses (either chemistry, biology, or calculus-based physics) or programming courses. **See note below for computer science students.
+• Two lab-based science courses (either chemistry, or calculus-based physics) or programming courses. **See note below for computer science students.

 • 30-32 transferable semester units per academic year (45-48 quarter units; one semester equals 1.5 quarter units)